exercism/v3/languages/python/exercises/concept/dicts/.docs/introduction.md

-A _dictionary_ is Python's primary mapping type that connects keys with _hashable values_.
-The looking up of keys is more efficient than searching through an array, but requires more memory.
+A _dictionary_ is Python's primary mapping type that connects _hashable keys_ with values.
+The looking up of keys is more efficient than searching through an array, but does require more memory.
 For a detailed explaination of _hashmaps_ visit [this][hashmap-blog] blog post.

 ## Dict construction